okohll/abdocs/content/docs/tables/adding-and-removing.md

 tags:
 - Architect
 ---
 A table is a store of data of a particular type e.g. a company, contact, product or invoice.
-Tables are the fundamental building blocks of an agileBase application.
+Tables are the fundamental building blocks of an Agilebase application.

 ## Adding a table
 1. On the homepage, click the 'toggle' button in the top-right of the screen to enable dev mode (if it is not enabled already)